Prey (1977 film): Production

-Development

-Prey took a total of ten days to make.
 The story was conceived by producers Terry Marcel and David Wimbury and developed by Quinn Donoghue.
-At the start of May 1977, Marcel pitched it to Warren, who was fascinated by the idea and quickly agreed to direct.
+At the beginning of May 1977, Marcel pitched it to Warren, who was fascinated by the idea and quickly agreed to direct.
 Warren described the film as his "most hectic" production but also "a lot of fun".
 Max Cuff, a journalist in his twenties, was hired to write a script based on Marcel and Wimbury's outline.
 Prey was made on a budget of approximately £50,000 in deferred payments and £3,000 cash.

 Warren agreed to shoot the film in ten days starting on 23 May, giving him just three weeks for pre-production.
 He remembers that during this time "everyone was working flat out – there wasn't any sitting around waiting."
 The cast were supplied by a single talent agency, which also invested in the film: CCA Management, founded by Howard Pays.
 Prey was the film debut of Glory Annen, who had graduated from drama school the year before.
 She and Barry Stokes later appeared in Outer Touch (1979), also directed by Warren.
-Not all of the cast were professional actors: Sandy Chinney was the girlfriend of the second assistant director, while the two girls who appear in the final scene were played by Marcel's daughters.
-Due to budget constraints, some of the cast, including Annen, supplied their own wardrobe.
+Not all of the cast were professional actors: Sandy Chinney was the girlfriend of the second assistant director, while the two girls who appear in the final scene were played by Marcel's daughters, Kelly and Rosie.
+Due to budget constraints, some of the cast, including Annen, supplied their own costumes.